martinbjeldbak/Shotta/README.md

 ### TODO

 - [ ] Ability to hide/show minimap icon
+- [ ] Ability to take 2 screenshots for every event: 1 with UI, 1 without
+- [ ] Setting to take screenshots with or without UI
 - [ ] More translation strings, see `localization.core.lua`
 - [ ] UI Button: Reset state to default
 - [ ] Settings are global: make profile or chracter-specific bindings